stsewd/stsewd.github.io/posts/xss-in-djang-impersonate-and-django-gravatar2.rst

 - Go to ``http://127.0.0.1:8000/admin/login/``
 - Log in with the user you created
 - Go to ``http://127.0.0.1:8000/impersonate/search/?next=?next="><script>alert(document.domain)</script><input type="hidden``
-- A popup with the domain of the page should appear
+- A pop-up with the domain of the page should appear

 Showing an alert is just a simple example, but an attacker can execute any JavaScript code in the context of the user's session.